 Memphis Family Law Attorney

-Compassionate & Experienced Advocates For Family Law, Divorce, Custody & Juvenile Court Cases in Tennessee
+Experienced Representation For Family Law Matters, Divorce, Child Custody And Juvenile Court Cases In Tennessee

 Looking for skilled representation in Tennessee?
 Don’t hesitate to speak with our Memphis family lawyer about your case by contacting us today!

 If you want to avoid the courtroom, our attorneys can help settle your case outside the courtroom by utilizing mediation or by attempting to negotiate a just and fair settlement with your spouse and their attorney.
 Many of our attorneys are trained mediators who have mastered the art of negotiation and mediation.
 We are firm believers in negotiation and the mediation process.
 Juvenile law and juvenile court can be particularly challenging to navigate for both lawyers and nonlawyers and navigating the juvenile court system is not for the faint of heart.
 The attorneys at Dowden, Worley, Jewell & Olswing, PLLC, have the knowledge and experience to assist you with all aspects of juvenile court and juvenile law.
 Our Memphis family law attorneys stand ready, willing, and able to provide you an honest, experienced opinion about your situation and options in all areas of family law and juvenile court.
 Let us help you with the following situations:

 - Adoptions, termination of parental rights, dependency, and neglect,

 - Modifications of final decree of divorce, child support, and parenting plans

 - Family law litigation

 - Parental abduction and the Uniform Child Custody Jurisdiction and Enforcement Act